RESEARCH STARTER

 Impact

-All life forms share basic genetic codes, so unraveling the mechanisms of E. coli applies often to the human genome as well.
+All life forms share basic genetic codes, so unraveling the mechanisms of E. coli often applies to the human genome as well.
 Researchers are beginning to appreciate that organisms such as E. coli work together within their own colonies and in competition with others.
 Colonies of organisms form biofilms that create a competitive advantage and protect them.
 These complex relationships are just beginning to emerge.

 E. coli’s role in biotechnology continues to emerge and promises to reverse environmental pollution, degrade cellulose, provide food and energy sources, produce antibiotics and vaccines, and detect and treat cancer.